 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Today, a conversation with Jimmy Carter, the thirty-ninth President of the United States.
+AMY GOODMAN: Today, a conversation with Jimmy Carter, the 39h president of the United States.
 He served from 1977 to 1981.
 During his time in the White House, he helped negotiate the Camp David Accords, which secured a lasting peace between Israel and Egypt.

 After leaving office, Jimmy Carter and his wife Rosalynn founded the Carter Center, which, among other things, monitors elections around the world.
 In 2002, Jimmy Carter was awarded the Nobel Peace Prize.

-He is also the author of over twenty books — his most recent, his most controversial: Palestine: Peace Not Apartheid.
+He is also the author of over 20 books — his most recent, his most controversial: Palestine: Peace Not Apartheid.